 Supported platform: Windows®, Linux®, Mac

-This example shows how to use the Library Compiler app to create a C++ shared library for a MATLAB® function.
-You can then pass the generated package to the developer who is responsible for integrating it into an application.
+This example shows how to create a C++ shared library from a MATLAB® function.
+You can integrate the generated library into a C++ application.
 This example also shows how to call the C++ shared library from a C++ application.
 The target system does not require a licensed copy of MATLAB.

 In MATLAB, examine the MATLAB code that you want packaged.
 For this example, open